 The documents were received by Regional staff on August 04, 2020.
-The submitted minor variance application is made for relief, for the proposed seasonal mobile farm help house and agricultural building.
-The following comments are provided from a Regional and Provincial perspective based on the information submitted in order to assist the Town in reviewing the application.
+A revised Notice of Hearing was circulated on August 12, 2020, which indicates that the submitted minor variance application is made for relief, for the proposed agricultural building only (no seasonal mobile farm help house).
+The following revised comments are provided from a Regional and Provincial perspective based on the information submitted in order to assist the Town in reviewing the application.